Younuo language

-Younuo (also spelled Yuno, yōunuò; autonym: /ʑou13 nɔ13/) is a divergent Hmongic language spoken in Longsheng Various Nationalities Autonomous County, Guangxi, China.
+Younuo (also spelled Yuno, 优诺语 yōunuò; autonym: /ʑou13 nɔ13/) is a divergent Hmongic language spoken in Longsheng Various Nationalities Autonomous County, Guangxi, China.
 Mao (2007:129) reports a total of approximately 4,000 speakers.

 Classification

 The classification of Younuo within Hmongic is uncertain, although it may be more closely related to Pa-Hng or She.
 According to Mao (2007), Younuo is most closely related to Pa-Hng, and forms a branch with it.
 However, Hsiu's (2015, 2018) computational phylogenetic study classifies Younuo as more closely related to She, Jiongnai, and Pana.
 Li (2018) also treats Younuo as closely related to She, Jiongnai, and Pana.

 Demographics

 Like Pa-Hng speakers, the Younuo are also called "Red Yao" 红瑶, which can refer to various Yao groups speaking different languages.
 Younuo speakers are also called Shanhua Red Yao 山话红瑶, and number about 4,600 people.
 Their neighbors, the Pinghua Red Yao 平话红瑶, speak a Pinghua dialect related to the Chinese varieties of Guibei Pinghua 桂北平话 and Shaozhou Tuhua, and number just over 10,000 people (Mao 2007).